raceintospace/raceintospace/doc/manual/manual.md

 ### Getting Started

-Here follows a quick and dirty getting-started guide to RIS.
+Here follows a very basic getting-started guide to RIS.
 If you would like something more thorough, you can download the step-by-step RIS Tutorial from the Files section of Race Into Space's Sourceforge site.

-When you start the game, leave it at human player for the US and computer for the USSR.
+When you start the game, leave it at human player for the US and computer for the USSR and the Historical Model.
 You can change the player names if you like.
 Leave yourself at difficulty level 1 and the computer at 3.
 You might want to handicap it a bit further by also setting it to cosmonaut level 3.

 **First turn:**  Go to Research & Development and visit the Purchasing Facility.
 In Unmanned, purchase the Explorer satellite and in Rockets purchase the Atlas rocket.
 Visit the R&D building and have each researched by 5 teams.
 End turn.

 **Second turn:**  Go to Research & Development.
-Research the Atlas with 5 teams, then put as many teams as you can on the Explorer (usually 3).
+Research the Atlas with 5 teams, then put as many as you can on the Explorer (usually 3).
 Now go back to the main screen and open the Administration building, and select Future Missions.
 Click on Assign Future Mission next to Pad A.  Press the up arrow once, which will select the Orbital Satellite mission, and press Continue.
 End turn.

 **Third turn:**  You have money again!
 Go to Vehicle Assembly (the VAB) and Assign the mission.
 Go to R&D and research Explorer and Atlas as much as you can.
 Go to Purchasing and buy the Mercury capsule, and research it as much as you can.
 Schedule another Orbital Satellite mission.
 End turn.
 (If the launch fails and blows up the pad, you will have to pay to rebuild it; setbacks like this are just something that happens in this game.
 For purposes of this tutorial, you may quit this game and start over if you like.)